PaperCutSoftware/GhostTrap/README.md

      *  Running `msbuild windows/GhostPDL.sln /p:Configuration=Release /p:Platform=x64` from the Developer Command
         Prompt.

- 5. Run the `GhostTrap/build.bat` build script.
+ 5. Run the `GhostTrap/build.bat` build script from the Developer Command Prompt.

     The installer will be output to `GhostTrap/target/ghost-trap-installer-${version}.exe`.